 Amanda oversees all operations and programs at CCLT to improve policy and educational standards for conservation professionals in Colorado.
 She cares passionately about decision-making processes, consensus building with the membership, and helping CCLT realize its strategic plan.
 She serves on the Colorado Scenic and Historic Byways Commission, representing land trusts and open space.

 She received her Masters in Environmental Policy and Planning from the University of Michigan, focusing on conflict resolution and collaborative land management in the West.
 Her undergraduate degree was in geology from Washington University in St. Louis.
-She also served in Peace Corps Madagascar as an agriculture volunteer 2005-2008.
+She also served in Peace Corps Madagascar as an environment volunteer 2005-2008.
 Outside of CCLT, she bounds about the outdoors, volunteers with the Women's Homeless Initiative, and leads an Education for Ministry Program group.